Investing in Your Employees: Budgeting for Rewards and Recognition

 Program Evaluation Best Practice: We recommend that an organization reevaluate its rewards and recognition program at least once a year to ensure that it is meeting the changing needs of employees and the organization.
 A formal evaluation will ensure they are effective, efficient, and equitable.

 Service Anniversary Budget Best Practice: When budgeting for service anniversary awards, our recommendation is $25-$50 per employee per year of service, increasing each year by $25.
 So, for example, budget $25 per person for each employee celebrating one year of service; budget $125 per person for each employee celebrating 5 years of service; and budget $250 per person for each employee celebrating 10 years of service, and so on.

 Other Recognition Programs

 Studies have shown that recognition and appreciation from managers and colleagues are among the top drivers of employee engagement and retention.
 Knowing this, and with so many opportunities available to show your employees they are valued using recognition, how much should you budget for these types of programs?

 Recognition Budget Best Practice: A good rule of thumb is to allocate at least $25 per employee per year.
 But if several programs are used, that budget could prove quite thin very quickly.
-Allocate $75 per employee per year will give you the flexibility to reward in several areas, in addition to service anniversary.
+Allocating $75 per employee per year will give you the flexibility to reward in several areas, in addition to service anniversary.
 Companies with a thriving culture and low turnover rate typically earmark $150 or more per employee per year for their recognition programs.

-However, the amount that companies allocate for recognition programs can and should be based on factors such as the size of the company, the industry, the types and the number of recognition programs offered.
+However, the amount that companies allocate for recognition programs can and should be based on factors such as the size of the company, the industry, the types, and the number of recognition programs offered.
 Your program provider can help guide you through this process.